alphagov/govuk-import-export-prototype/answer/apply-simplified-declaration-procedure-sdp-imports-exports.markdown

 If you're a regular importer or exporter, the Simplified Declaration Procedure (SDP) lets you:

-- delay making a full declaration when you enter goods into a customs procedure
+- delay making a full declaration when you import or export goods
-- enter goods into a customs warehouse without making a supplementary declaration
+- import goods into a [customs warehouse](/guide/processing-under-customs-control-relief-customs-warehousing/overview.html) without making a declaration

 It also makes it cheaper to [delay paying duty](/delay-paying-customs-duty-when-you-import-goods.html) on your goods.